This topic describes several basic terms used in OSS.

 are damaged at the same time.

 - After data is stored in OSS, OSS regularly checks whether copies of the data are lost.
-Then, OSS recovers lost copies to ensure the reliability and availability of data.
+Then, OSS recovers lost copies to ensure the durability and availability of data.

 - OSS periodically verifies the integrity of data to detect data corruption caused by errors such as hardware failures.
 If data is partially corrupted or lost, OSS reconstructs and repairs the corrupted data by using the other copies.